Yuanyuan4666/draft-yang-dhcp-extension/draft-yang-dhcp-extension.md

 If a DHCP client requires the LLM metadata, it MUST include OPTION_LLM_META in the Parameter Request List (PRL) option, as described in [RFC2132].
 When a DHCP client receives OPTION_LLM_META, it MUST perform the following validation checks:
 * Verify that the `Option-Length` matches the required structure minimums defined in this document.
 * If `Addr_Type` is 0x03 (FQDN), verify that the Address / Domain Name field does not exceed 255 octets and represents a properly formatted domain name as specified in [RFC1035].

+# Server Behavior

+A DHCP server supporting this specification MUST be capable of configuring and storing the LLM metadata, including the master device's LLM address and the master device's LLM configuration parameters.
+This extension does not introduce any new DHCP message types.
+The server processing logic MUST comply with the followings:

+* Upon receiving a DHCP DISCOVER or DHCP REQUEST message, the server MUST inspect the PRL option.
+If OPTION_LLM_META is specified in the PRL, the server SHOULD append this option into its corresponding DHCP OFFER and DHCP ACK responses.
+* If a client does not request OPTION_LLM_META in its PRL, or if the server itself is not configured with LLM capabilities, the server MUST NOT include OPTION_LLM_META in its reply messages.

 # Security Considerations